devbpulse/TCrypto/README.markdown

 Prior to August 6 2013, TCrypto allowed to use data compression when the data was also being encrypted.
 This may lead to disclosure of the (confidential) plain text.
 All TCrypto users are encouraged to update to the current dev-master.
-Especially if CompressPlugin() was used with data encryption.
+Especially if TCompressPlugin() was used with data encryption.

 TCrypto is placed in the public domain.